abertschi/service-call-tracker/README.md

 ```

 Each call consists of a `request` and a `response` object.
-In the example above, a method with the signature `String` and return type `org.sct.domain.Customer`
+In the example above, a method with the signature `String` and return type `ch.abertschi.sct.domain.Customer`
 would return _Peter Parker_ born in _1980_ if it is called with the argument _Peter_.

 To exclude parameters from being compared, the keyword `%ANY%` can be used.